Sibiu Travel Guide: Top Things to Do & Places to Visit

 In the distance you can see the Carpathian Mountains guarding the city - and eventually go explore them!

 The city is filled with warm, welcoming people.
-Sibiu's Old Town with its stunning main squares called - ready for it? - Large Square and Small Square is one of the best places to see how locals enjoy the good life.
+Sibiu's Old Town, with its stunning main squares called - ready for it? - Large Square and Small Square, is one of the best places to see how locals enjoy the good life.

-Go on short walks on cobblestone streets where in centuries old townhouses with their famous eyes of Sibiu you'll discover chic cafes and cosy wine bars (one of my favorite things to do).
+Go on short walks on cobblestone streets where in centuries-old townhouses with their famous eyes of Sibiu you'll discover chic cafes and cosy wine bars (one of my favorite things to do).

-On narrow streets you're also likely to find some of Romania's best restaurants serving reinterpreted traditional dishes with fresh locally sourced products from farmers in the area such as matured shepherd's cheese, Sibiu salami (a European trademarked product) and more.
+On narrow streets, you're also likely to find some of Romania's best restaurants serving reinterpreted traditional dishes with fresh locally sourced products from farmers in the area such as matured shepherd's cheese, Sibiu salami (a European trademarked product) and more.

 The entire city is like an open-air museum and one of the best places for a weekend getaway for those who want to travel back to medieval times.

-The city also has a moderately well connected airport - just search for Sibiu Romania to see what you find!
+The city also has a moderately well-connected airport - just search for Sibiu Romania to see what you find!

 The Small Square in Sibiu

-2. The history and cultural heritage of Sibiu
+The mixed cultural heritage of Sibiu

-Also known as Hermanstadt in German, Sibiu was one of the seven walled citadel built by German Settlers in the 12th century who came here to defend Transylvania against foreign invaders.
+Also known as Hermanstadt in German, Sibiu was one of the seven-walled citadel built by German Settlers in the 12th century who came here to defend Transylvania against foreign invaders.
 That's why you'll see fortified city walls and defense towers in the medieval city!

 Similar to Brasov, numerous traders and craftsmen settled here.
 Due to its location at the crossing point into Wallachia via Olt River valley, it quickly turned into an important trading centre.

-That legacy is still alive today and kept by its proud locals: from the very well-preserved Sibiu Old Town with beautiful bourgeois houses to handmade artisan products, clothing and decorations and delicious foods.
+That legacy is still alive today and kept by its proud locals: from the very well-preserved Sibiu Old Town with beautiful bourgeois houses to handmade artisan products, clothing and decorations, and delicious foods.

 From bohemian restaurants and coffee shops to the many cultural events exhibitions and shows that rival those from Bucharest or Cluj-Napoca.
 It won the cultural European capital title in 2007 when other Romanian cities were just starting to 'freshen up'.